alb2k/fuel-filling-service/docs/OpenAPI.md

 * Annotated the Rest-Endpoints with informations
 * Added a custom application class for some informations → [App.java](../src/main/java/hackathon/microstream/service/system/App.java)
 * Customized the UI further with [microprofile-config.properties](../src/main/resources/META-INF/microprofile-config.properties#L9-L11)
+* Added a [RootResource](../src/main/java/hackathon/microstream/service/rest/resource/RootResource.java) which redirects to the OpenAPI UI endpoint when trying to get '/'

 I also highly recommend reading the ["Getting Started" page of OpenAPI-UI](https://github.com/microprofile-extensions/openapi-ext/blob/main/openapi-ui/README.md#getting-started), because it explains everything that was done in detail.